“Close your eyes and go to sleep. And as you do, move your fingers in the left hand to let us know you are ready.”

 There are the words (translated and simplified) we whispered to a five-year-old girl as she was drifting to sleep in her father’s lap.
 I met Nidhi (name changed) two days earlier as her parents wanted help, getting her to walk.
 To the best of the developments in medical technology, doctors examined Nidhi to report that as per medical knowledge she has to walk like any other child.
 But Nidhi wasn’t walking.
 She even stood up only with support.
 And we had this enormous responsibility in encouraging her using unconventional methods to help her walk.

 We decided to adopt some NLP patterning for Nidhi.
 We wanted her to go to deep altered state and start communication using finger signals.
 That would be considered as communication from the unconscious (subconscious mind or whatever you call it.
 The part of your neurology that takes care of everything outside your conscious awareness)

-The challenge remained how do we get a child who is 5 years to go into a deep altered state.
+The challenge remained how we get a child who is five years to go into a deep altered state.

 The opening line you read in the beginning of this article